 We know there are quite a few Sherlockians out there who, in addition to their passion about Sherlock Holmes, have an active interest in another character, namely Dr. Who.

-But the reason we're mentioning Dr. Who today is because a new album has just been (re)released: Sherlock Holmes Meets Dr. Who (on Amazon) and on Amazon.co.uk.
+But the reason we're mentioning Dr. Who today is because a new album has just been (re)released: Sherlock Holmes Meets Dr. Who on Amazon.
 Let's just say we're intrigued enough to mention it here.

 A Sherlock Holmes Suite, Op.
 81